Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

 Throughout the 2000s, efforts toward the search for mCPs at accelerators slowed down significantly.
 As far as we are aware, there was only one additional accelerator-based limit published in this time, which employed a novel method to exploit the intense electric fields found in accelerator cavities to constrain mCPs produced via the Schwinger mechanism~\cite{Gies2006}.
 If produced, the mCPs would contribute to the overall energy loss of the cavity, which, for a certain range of values of the mCP mass and mixing parameter, could result in a measurable effect on the quality factor of the cavity.
 In particular, the superconducting cavity of the Tera Electronvolt Superconducting Linear Accelerator (TESLA), with an accelerating gradient of $\varepsilon_0=25$~MV/m and a quality factor of $Q=10^{10}$~\cite{LILJE2004}, was considered.
 No significant deviation in the $Q$ factor was ever reported; consequently, exclusion bounds on ultralight mCPs with masses of $10^{-6} \leq m_{\chi} \lesssim 5\times10^{-2}$~eV and charges as low as $\sim 9 \times 10^{-7} \:e$ could be placed~\cite{Gies2006}.

-The next set of searches for unconfined fractionally charged particles were performed by the Compact Muon Solenoid (CMS) experiment at the LHC.
-The results of two such searches based on data collected at the LHC's Run~1 were reported in 2013~\cite{Chatrchyan2013,Chatrchyan2013_2}, which represent the most stringent direct limits on heavy mCPs to date.
+The next set of searches for unconfined fractionally charged particles was performed by the Compact Muon Solenoid (CMS) experiment at the LHC.
+The results of two such searches based on data collected at the LHC's Run~1 were reported in 2013~\cite{Chatrchyan2013,Chatrchyan2013_2}.
 The first study analyzed a total of $5.0$~fb$^{-1}$ worth of data collected in $pp$ collisions at a center-of-mass energy of $\sqrt{s} = 7$~TeV~\cite{Chatrchyan2013}.
 In the second study, the full Run~1 dataset collected by the CMS experiment was analyzed, i.e., data collected from $\sqrt{s}=8$~TeV $pp$ collisions during the second half of Run~1 were included in the analysis, amounting to an additional $18.8$~fb$^{-1}$ of integrated luminosity~\cite{Chatrchyan2013_2}.
-The final results of these two analyses exclude, at the $95$\% CL, mCPs with masses of $40~\lesssim~m_{\chi}~<~480$~GeV for electric charges of $Q_{\chi}~=~\pm 2e/3$~\cite{Chatrchyan2013,Chatrchyan2013_2}.
+The final results of these two analyses exclude, at the $95$\% CL, mCPs with masses of $100~\lesssim~m_{\chi}~<~480$~GeV for electric charges of $Q_{\chi}~=~\pm 2e/3$~\cite{Chatrchyan2013,Chatrchyan2013_2}.